V4Fire/Client/src/core/theme-manager/README.md

 console.log(themeManager.set('dark'));
 ```

-### How to use it inside a component?

-Explicit use of this class inside a component is discouraged,
+### How To Use It Inside A Component?

+It is advisable to avoid directly using the ThemeManager class within a component,
-as this scheme will not work with SSR, because each request could have its own theme.
+as this approach is not compatible with Server-Side Rendering (SSR);
+this is due to each request potentially having a unique theme.
-Therefore, by default, the theme manager is instantiated in the global state of the application,
+Consequently, the ThemeManager is typically instantiated within the application's global state by default,
-which is described in the `core/component/state` module.
+as outlined in the `core/component/state` module.
-To access it, you should use the `remoteState` property.
+To interact with it, the `remoteState` property should be employed.

 ```typescript
 import iBlock, { component, prop, field } from 'components/super/i-block/i-block';